madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

   * Common use
     - The arguments that would be "fixed" in a currying should be first
     - This makes the STL incorrect, as the range of data to operate on would vary, rather than the operation to perform
+      * Not really a problem, it is always possible to "convenience-function" around this
     - There is a std::bind_front() that basically provides currying, in C++20
     - There is a std::bind_back() to remedy the reversed currying, in C++23
   * Overloads